John Dill: Second World War

 At the outbreak of the Second World War Dill hoped to be appointed Commander-in-Chief of the British Expeditionary Force, but the position again went to Gort.
 The resulting vacancy as Chief of the Imperial General Staff (CIGS) was filled by Sir Edmund Ironside, leaving Dill to be eventually posted as commander of I Corps in France on 3 September 1939.
 He was promoted to general on 1 October 1939 (with seniority backdated to 5 December 1937).

 On returning to the UK in April 1940, Dill was appointed Vice Chief of the Imperial General Staff (and a member of the Army Council), under Ironside, by the then Prime Minister Neville Chamberlain.
 On 27 May 1940, after Chamberlain had been replaced by Churchill, Dill replaced Ironside as CIGS.

 Faced with the prospect of a German invasion, Dill produced a memorandum on 15 June advocating the use of chemical warfare against an enemy landing.
 Although acknowledging that first use of chemical weapons would alienate the United States and invite retaliation, he concluded that "at a time when our National existence is at stake ... we should not hesitate to adopt whatever means appear to offer the best chance of success."

 After criticism from the Director of Home Defence and other offices Dill withdrew the memorandum.
-Nevertheless, the proposal was largely endorsed by Churchill on 30 June and it was ordered that the Royal Air Force begin preparations for deploying mustard gas, although he added that actual employment would need to be ordered by Cabinet.
+Nevertheless, the proposal was largely endorsed by Churchill on 30 June and it was ordered that the Royal Air Force begin preparations for deploying mustard gas, although he added that actual employment would need to be ordered by the Cabinet.

 Dill was promoted field marshal on 18 November 1941, but by this time it was clear how poorly he and Churchill got on.
 Dill gained a reputation as unimaginative and obstructionist.
 Keen to get him out of the way, Churchill at the end of 1941 had Dill advanced to Knight Grand Cross of the Order of the Bath (GCB) and posted him to Washington, D.C. as his personal representative where he became Chief of the British Joint Staff Mission, then Senior British Representative on the Combined Chiefs of Staff.
 Dill showed a great flair as a diplomatic military presence.
 In 1943 alone he attended the Quebec Conference, the Casablanca Conference, the Tehran Conference and meetings in India, China and Brazil.
 He also served on the Combined Policy Committee set up by the British and United States governments under the Quebec Agreement to oversee the construction of the atomic bomb.
-He was awarded the Henry Howland Memorial Prize in 1944, in part to ensure his continued favour with Churchill.
+He was awarded the Howland Memorial Prize in 1944, in part to ensure his continued favour with Churchill.

 In the United States he was immensely important in making the Chiefs of Staff committee – which included members from both countries – function, often promoting unity of action.
-He was particularly friendly with General George Marshall and the two exercised a great deal of influence on President Roosevelt who described Dill as "the most important figure in the remarkable accord which has been developed in the combined operations of our two countries".
+He was particularly friendly with General George Marshall and the two exercised a great deal of influence on President Franklin Delano Roosevelt who described Dill as "the most important figure in the remarkable accord which has been developed in the combined operations of our two countries".